centreon/centreon-documentation/en/monitoring/commands.md

 * The **Command Type** field allows us to choose the type of command.
 * The **Command Line** field indicates the application or the script use with the command.
 * The **Enable shell** box allows us to enable functions that are specific to a shell such as the pipe, etc.
-* The **Argument Example** fields define examples of arguments (each argument starts with a ”!”)
+* The **Argument Example** field define examples of arguments (each argument starts with a ”!”)
 * The **Describe arguments** button serves to add  a description to arguments of the “$ARGn$” type.
 This description will be visible when using the command in a host or service form.
 * The **Clear arguments** button deletes the description of arguments defined
 * The **Describe macros** button serves to add  a description to all macros.
 This description will be visible when using the command in a host or service form.

-* The **Connectors** field serves to link a Connector to the command.
+* The **Connectors** selectlist serves to link a Connector to the command.
 For more information on Connectors refer to the chapter entitled: @TODO@`Perl Connector's documentation <http://documentation.centreon.com/docs/centreon-perl-connector/en/latest/>`_ and @TODO@`SSH Connector's documentation <http://documentation.centreon.com/docs/centreon-ssh-connector/en/latest/>`_.
 * The **Graph template** field serves to link the command to a graphic model.